How to arrange your kitchen cabinets and cupboards

 Fitting cabinets on your walls is a great way to add storage to your kitchen while also freeing up space on your worktops.
 But it's important to put them in places where they'll provide functionality without making your kitchen appear cluttered.

 As a rule, try not to block out natural light by crowding window openings with overhead cabinets.
 Consider fitting them above your main workspace, to give you easy access to utensils you'll need when prepping meals.
-Positioning overhead cabinets on either side of your stovetop is also a great way to grant ease access to those essential ingredients.
+Positioning overhead cabinets on either side of your stovetop is also a great way to ease of access to those essential ingredients.

-Alternative storage: Other ways to arrange cabinets
+Alternative storage: Other ways to arrange kitchen cabinets

 In addition to the basic floor and overhead cabinets, there are other ways you can integrate storage to suit the layout of your kitchen.

 A larder or pantry can be installed in a corner or along a short wall to bring a huge storage opportunity into an unused area.
 If you have open floor space in the middle of the room, an island is a favourite of many that provides storage, a workspace and an eating area, all at once.
+To make your island the main focus, place statement pendant lights above for a striking glow.